 - a survey of the field through a literature review.

-- · a case study/report.
+- a case study/report.

 - a discussion and analysis of a specific problem/issue.

 - a comparative study.

 - an interpretation of current knowledge.

-Students need to register for HT 695 (Monograph) to complete the monograph requirements and earn three credits.
-A written monograph proposal must be approved by the advisor before registration for HT 695.
+Students need to register for HT 696 and HT 697 to complete the monograph requirements and earn three credits.
+A written monograph proposal must be approved by the advisor before registration for the monograph.
 A grade of B or better will be regarded as the fulfillment of the monograph requirements.
 Oral presentations of the final monograph are required as part of the grading process.